bento-codeing/ScrolluXJS/README.md

   <dd>4.
 You can set the style of the buttons list, managed the scrolling time of the animation or add a footer with that parameters :</dd>
 </dl>

+> !
+Important : if you active the footer section, the last section on your DOM takes this role.

 ```javascript
 var scroll = new Scrollux({
                 overflowY : "hidden",